 Rock the BoatFor this exercise, begin by placing your feet hip-width apart.
 Make sure that each foot feels like it’s pressing into the ground with the same amount of force.
 This will ensure that your weight is evenly distributed across both legs.
-With your shoulders back and head level, slowly transfer your weight to one side, lifting the opposite foot off the ground.
-Hold your leg off the ground for as long as you can, but no longer than 30 seconds.
+With your shoulders back and head level, slowly transfer your weight to one side, lifting the opposite foot off the ground a few inches.
+Hold your leg up for as long as you can, but no longer than 30 seconds.
 Then, slowly transfer your weight back onto both feet and repeat the process on the opposite side.
-Aim to repeat this process five times on each side initially and work up to more repetitions as your balance and strength improve.
+Aim to repeat this process five times on each side initially and work up to more repetitions as balance and strength improve.

 Heel-Toe WalkThis exercise involves placing one foot directly in front of the other so that the heel of your front foot and the toes of your back foot are touching with each step.
-Depending on your level of flexibility, you may not be able to get your heel and toes to completely touch, but that’s fine.
+Depending on your level of flexibility, you may not be able to get your heels and toes to completely touch, but that’s fine.
 Just try to get them as close as you can without any discomfort.
 Take between 15 and 20 steps this way.
 As with the tightrope walk, keeping your eyes fixed on a point in front of you will help you remain stable.

 Flamingo StandThis one is pretty simple.
-You basically just stand on one leg with the other leg extended out in front of you while holding on to the back of a chair for stability.
+While holding onto the back of a chair for stability, stand on one leg with the other leg extended out in front of you a few inches from the ground.
 Start off standing on one leg for ten seconds, and then repeat on the other leg.
 Aim to repeat this on each leg five to ten times.
 You and your loved one may find that it’s less taxing to stand on one leg than the other, but this is normal.
 Just continue exercising both sides equally to help build strength and confidence on the weaker side.
 It’s important to maintain good posture (keep your shoulders back, your back straight and your head up) while doing this exercise.